Avoiding Flawed

 There are several methods like this that work well to reveal how the demo is about convection in operation, not the IR radiation absorbing greenhouse effect.

 The NEED demo is valuable after all.
 Educators, students and scientists alike can learn from its mistakes.
-For demo developers and presenters,

 this provides a memorable lesson: it is easy to get fake results if you are not careful.
 To design and polish a demo that is fun, safe, works well, and